AnnsAnns/RIOT/doc/guides/build-system/flashing.md

 make PROGRAMMER=openocd OPENOCD_TRANSPORT=jtag
 ```

-Note that OpenOCD configuration file of a given board may only support SWD or
+Note that the OpenOCD configuration file of a given board may only support SWD or
 JTAG.
 Also JTAG requires more signal lines to be connected compared to SWD and
 some internal programmers only have the SWD signal lines connected, so that
 JTAG will not be possible.